Worcester

 The first one-day walks are being held this weekend, with plenty more occurring throughout April and May, and a final round in September.
 I'll be riding bicycle support in Worcester tomorrow and will be walking in Laconia next month.
 At these walks and all others, you'll find yourself surrounded and assisted by dedicated, grateful, and cheerful volunteers.
 See the full schedule and sign up today to begin the journey that is the MS Challenge Walk!

-Ken, a Worcester resident, joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
+Ken joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
 After walking for three years and 150 miles, he switched to the support crew and now rides his bicycle along the trail, providing whatever encouragement (and snacks!) he can to the 600 walkers.
-He is also on the event's steering committee and is this site's webmaster.
+He is also an alumnus of the event's steering committee and is this site's webmaster.

 Worcester Team Rally & fundraising ideas

-Written by on May 22, 2009 at 9:37 am
+Written by on May 22, 2009

 Earlier this spring, the the NMSS hosted a team rally in Worcester.
 About 18 people showed up from all parts of New England to meet each other and brainstorm fundraising and team-building exercises for all NMSS events, including the 50-mile Challenge Walk, the Worcester one-day walk, and the Cape Cod Getaway.
 In a variation on "speed dating", each participant moved from table to table, where they quickly exchanged ideas before moving to the next table of attendees.
 The evening culminated in everyone regrouping to share what they'd learned.